|San José State University|

-Generally the magnetic moment of a charged particle is related to its angular momentum by where α is a coefficient depending upon any difference in the shapes of the distribution of mass and chrge.
+Generally the magnetic moment of a charged particle is related to its angular momentum by where α is a coefficient depending upon any difference in the shapes of the distribution of mass and charge.
 If the shapes are the same then α=1.

 Angular momentum is generally quantized.
 This would make μ directly proportional to Q and inversely proportional to M. This explains why the magnetic moment of an electron is so much larger than those of the nucleons.
 Its mass is roughly one two thousandth of their masses.
 But Q and M can be expected to be proportional to each other.
 That means that if L is quantized then μ is quantized.
 Thus μ should approximately be a constant independent of the scale of the structure.
 In symbols

 Usually when angular momentum is said to be quantized this is taken to mean that the minimum angular moment is equal to the reduced Planck's Constant, h.
 But this not strictly true.
 If an object has n modes of vibration or oscillation then each of those modes has a minimum of h so the overall minimum is n h.
 These modes are also called degrees of freedom.

-It is well known that the masses of nucleons are not simply the sum of the masses of its quarks.
+It is well known that the masses of nucleons cannot be simply the sum of the masses of its quarks.
 The mass of the positive pion meson, which consists of an Up quark and the anti-quark Down quark is a small fraction of the masses of the nucleons.
-Nevertheless consider what the masses of the nucleons implies about the masses of the quarks.
+Nevertheless consider what the masses of the nucleons imply about the masses of the quarks.
 Let mU and mD be the masses of the Up and Down quarks, respectively.
 Then

 Thus mD/mU=1.00526.
 So essentially mD =mU.

 Thus if the shapes of the charge distributions of the Up and Down quarks are the same then the ratio of the angular momenta of the Up and Down quarks should be a ratio of integers.
 Since L=jSMR² then if jS=kS for each quark